open-telemetry/opentelemetry-specification/specification/metrics/api.md

 automatic instrumentation for third-party code.
 Use of this instance allows code to statically initialize its metric instruments, without explicit dependency injection.
-The global `Meter` instance acts as a no-op implementation until the application explicitly initializes a global `Meter` by installing an SDK.
+The global `Meter` instance acts as a no-op implementation until the application initializes a global `Meter` by installing an SDK either explicitly, through a service provider interface, or other language-specific support.
 Note that it is not necessary to use the global instance: multiple instances of the OpenTelemetry SDK may run simultaneously.

 As an obligatory step, the API requires the caller to provide the name of the instrumenting library (optionally, the version) when obtaining